 Bonuses.
 I love them.
-They often come at the best times, like when you’re wondering how to fund your significant other’s birthday party or when your role as an uncle means the Christmas gifts list keeps growing yearly.
+They often come at the best times, like when you’re wondering how to fund your significant other’s birthday party or when your role as an uncle means the Christmas gift list keeps growing yearly.

 If you’re like me, the taxes on bonuses never seem to make sense.
 One day it’s X%.
 The next time it’s 2X%.
 Gosh, eventually I stopped bothering.
 I’ll take whatever I see in there.